Written by: Tom Taylor

 Run For Cover(s)

 The interior art brought to us by the team of Trevor Hairsine (Legends Of The Dark Knight), Stefano Guadiano (Walking Dead), James Harren (Rumble), and colourist Rain Beredo (Champions) is exactly what you want from a zombie book.
 It exudes a dark gloomy atmosphere and gives us detailed panels flecked with gore and violence.
 However, the most exciting part of this series is the awesome selection of variants which are sure to appeal to both zombie and horror fans alike.
-See below for a gallery of the alternative covers for issues 1 – 3.

 *If you’re interested in the series don’t forget to add it to your pull list.